Rare Flags Challenge: Can You Spot the Details?

 - Flags often contain dense symbols with a lot of information

-This is where pattern-based guessing stops working, and careful visual reading becomes necessary.
+This is where pattern-based guessing stops working and careful visual reading becomes necessary.

 Identify the main focal point